Cross-Domain Multi-Task Learning for Sequential Sentence Classification in Research Papers: Results and Discussion

-Table~\ref{tab:clusters_Silhouette} shows the Silhouette scores~\citep{Rousseeuw1987} for each cluster.
-A positive Silhouette score indicates that objects lie well within the cluster, and a negative score that the objects are merely somewhere in between clusters.
+Figure~\ref{fig:label_correlations} shows the semantic vectors for each label, which were computed with MULT ALL and projected to 2D space using principal component analysis~\cite{Jolliffe2011PrincipalCA}.
+Each label is assigned to one of the generic clusters for semantically related labels.
+Except \emph{Problem}, all clusters for semantically related classes are well identifiable in Figure~\ref{fig:label_correlations}.
+The semantic vector for ART:Hypothesis is an outlier in the \emph{Problem} cluster because ART:Hypothesis is confused mostly with ART:Conclusion and ART:Result (see Figure~\ref{fig:pred_heatmap}) and has also a very low F1 score (see Figure~\ref{fig:f1_per_label}).
+Table~\ref{tab:clusters_silhoutte} shows the Silhoutte scores~\cite{Rousseeuw1987} for each cluster.
+A positive score indicates that objects lie well within the cluster, and a negative score that the objects are merely somewhere in between clusters.
 As a distance metric, we use $\text{semantic\_relatedness}$ as defined in Equation~\ref{eq:semantic_relatedness}.
-The Silhouette scores also confirm that MULT ALL forms better clusters than SciBERT-HSLN and MULT GRP.
-We hypothesise that MULT ALL can better capture the semantic relatedness of classes than the other approaches since it is enforced to learn a generic feature extractor across multiple datasets.

-\emph{The multi-task learning approach sharing all possible layers is able to recognise semantically related classes (RQ5).}
+The silhouette coefficients show that MULT ALL forms better clusters than SciBERT-HSLN and MULT GRP, although MULT GRP performs best.
+We hypothesise that MULT ALL can better capture the semantic relatedness of labels than the other approaches since it is enforced to learn a generic feature extractor across multiple datasets. \emph{The multi-task learning approach sharing all possible layers is able to recognise semantically related classes (RQ5).}

 \paragraph{Domain-Independent Sentence Classification:} Based on the identified clusters, we compile a new dataset \emph{G-PNDA} from the investigated datasets PMD, NIC, DRI, and ART.
 The labels of the datasets are collapsed according to the clusters in Figure~\ref{fig:label_correlations}.
 Table~\ref{table:generic_datasets} summarises the characteristics of the compiled dataset.
 To prevent a bias towards bigger datasets, we truncate PMD to $\frac{1}{20}$ and ART to $\frac{1}{3}$ of their original size.